lithops-cloud/lithops/config/compute/localhost.md

 ### Execution environments

 The localhost executor can run functions in multiple environments.
 Currently it supports the *default python3* and the *Docker* environments.
 The environment is automatically chosen depending on if you provided a Docker image as a runtime or not.
-In both cases, you can see the executions logs at */tmp/lithops/local_handler.log*.
+In both cases, you can view the executions logs at */tmp/lithops/functions.log* (Or equivalent in Windows, Mac OS).

 #### Default Environment
 The default environment runs the functions in the same *python3* interpreter that you ran the lithops script.